Lie reductions and exact solutions of dispersionless Nizhnik equation: Multiplicative separation of variables

 1. $\alpha\ne0$.
 Then $\alpha=\const$, $\beta=\gamma=\zeta^2=\theta^2=0$, and thus $\zeta^0$, $\zeta^1$, $\theta^0$ and $\theta^1$ are constants.
 Integrating the systems~\eqref{eq:dNMultiplicativeSeparationOfVarsSys1Int} and~\eqref{eq:dNMultiplicativeSeparationOfVarsSys2Int} with these parameters' values and simplifying the result by transformations from~$G$, we derive a family of $G$-inequivalent solutions of the equation~\eqref{eq:dN} that generalizes the solutions~\eqref{eq:s2.2InvSolutions},

 Up to the $G$-equivalence, one of the constants~$c_1$ and~$c_3$, if it is nonzero, can be set to be equal $\pm1$ or one of the constants~$c_2$ and~$c_4$, if it is nonzero, can be set to be equal one.
+Both quadratures here are the same as in~\eqref{eq:ReducedEq2.2_0ImplicitExpression}.
+Hence they can be computed explicitly for certain values of the tuples $(c_1,c_2)$ and $(c_3,c_4)$, see~\eqref{eq:ReducedEq2.2_0ImplicitExpression2}.

 2. $\beta\ne0$.
 Then $\alpha=\gamma=0$, and thus $\theta^0=\theta^1=0$, which contradicts the nontriviality condition~$\psi_y\ne0$.
 The case $\gamma\ne0$ reduces to the case $\beta\ne0$ by permutation of~$x$ and~$y$.